Calculate page height and width Skip to content

 What Are the Pros of Using BEM?

-The pros for using BEM are as follows:
+The pros of using BEM are as follows:

 • Better CSS performance – this is due to less CSS nesting making it quicker for browsers to render